-Ordinary fertilizer may be cheaper than hydroponics fertilizer but will not be optimized for hydroponic growth, presenting potential problems described in this article.
+Ordinary fertilizer may be cheaper than hydroponic fertilizer but will not be optimized for hydroponic growth, presenting potential problems described in this article.
 This could result in sub-optimal plant growth which does not give value for money.

 There are many excellent fertilizer options available for hydroponics.

 If you’re just starting out in hydroponics, you may want to begin by using a simple one-part hydroponic solution which can be added to the hydroponic system without further preparation, following the manufacturer instructions.

 As a more experienced grower, looking to maximize the quantity or quality of your crop, you may wish to tailor use of a three-part solution according to your needs.